 The development of a substance abuse issue is something that can affect anyone, regardless of age, gender, race, geographic location, or socioeconomic status.
 Many of these factors can play a role in the causes and effects of an addiction, as well as the best way to go about treating it.
 When helping someone who is struggling with addiction, it is important to take these factors into account when determining how to get them the help they need.
 While most people tend to think of large cities and urban areas as being a mecca for drug use and alcohol abuse, the number of people addicted to illicit and mind-altering substances is on the rise and, in some cases, even more prevalent in rural areas.

-Another study in 2009 looked at prescription opioid misuse among 2 groups of felony probationers, 782 from rural areas and 743 from urban areas, that were participating in an HIV-intervention study.
-They found that rural participants were almost five times more likely than their urban counterparts to have misused prescription opioids, meaning the prevalence of prescription opioid misuse was significantly higher among the rural probationers.
-Researchers supposed that this substantial variance in prescription misuse is due to the face that there is a comparative scarcity of illicit opioids in rural areas and that, because of their more recent emergence, abuse treatment centers in rural areas were ill-prepared to treat prescription opioid misuse.
+Another study in 2009 looked at prescription Opioid misuse among 2 groups of felony probationers, 782 from rural areas and 743 from urban areas, that were participating in an HIV-intervention study.
+They found that rural participants were almost 5 times more likely than their urban counterparts to have misused prescription Opioids, meaning the prevalence of prescription Opioid misuse was significantly higher among the rural probationers.
+Researchers supposed that this substantial variance in prescription misuse is due to the face that there is a comparative scarcity of illicit Opioids in rural areas and that, because of their more recent emergence, abuse treatment centers in rural areas were ill-prepared to treat prescription Opioid misuse.

 A study conducted in 2006 found that alcohol abuse exceeded illicit drug abuse in rural areas, and that it has been particularly prevalent among rural youth.
 They also found that the risk of early onset alcoholism is exacerbated by parental absence, a growing problem in rural America.
 Native Americans are particularly vulnerable to substance use disorders, and most areas with a concentrated Native American population are rural.
 They also found that less educated young adults are more likely to have an illicit drug abuse problem.

 A separate study in 2009 based their findings on drug users who were, at the time, attending and receiving care at a treatment facility.
-Nationwide, 31.4% of all admittees received treatment at facilities located in urban areas, while only 7.2% received treatment at facilities located in rural areas.
-In addition to this, the study found rural treatment admittees to be significantly more likely than urban treatment admittees to be referred to substance abuse treatment through the criminal justice system, to report primary alcohol abuse or primary abuse of non-heroin opioids, and to be aged 18 to 25.
-On the contrary, urban treatment admittees were significantly more likely to be self- or individually referred to treatment, report primary heroin abuse or primary cocaine use, engage in daily use of their primary substance of abuse, and to be aged 18 or older during the onset of their substance abuse (where rural admissions tended to be even younger).
+Nationwide, 31.4% of all admitted individuals received treatment at facilities located in urban areas, while only 7.2% received treatment at facilities located in rural areas.
+In addition to this, the study found rural treatment populations to be significantly more likely than urban treatment populations to be referred to substance abuse treatment through the criminal justice system, to report primary alcohol abuse or primary abuse of non-heroin Opioids, and to be aged 18 to 25.
+On the contrary, urban treatment populations were significantly more likely to be self- or individually referred to treatment, report primary Heroin abuse or primary Cocaine use, engage in daily use of their primary substance of abuse, and to be aged 18 or older during the onset of their substance abuse (where rural admissions tended to be even younger).